Virtual Clinical Leadership Team

 Renfrew@Home’s multidisciplinary teams are comprised of experts in the eating disorder field who are trained and continue to receive ongoing education in telehealth best practices.
 Many are Board Certified-TeleMental Health Providers, ensuring the highest-quality therapeutic experience for you or your loved one.
 Overseen by our clinical leaders, you will stay with the same treatment team throughout your virtual care, to ensure continuity and a cohesive, connected experience.

-Meghan Brown, LMHC, is a Regional Admissions Team Leader at The Renfrew Center.
+Meghan Brown (she/her/hers), LMHC, is a Regional Admissions Team Leader at The Renfrew Center.
 A Licensed Mental Health Counselor in the Commonwealth of Massachusetts, she received her Bachelor’s degree in Psychology from The College of William and Mary where she engaged in research on body image improvement and eating disorder prevention in college-aged women.
 Ms. Brown received her Master’s degree in Mental Health Counseling and Behavioral Medicine from Boston University where she trained to work with adolescents and adults in IOP, PHP, and residential levels of care.
 Prior to joining Renfrew, she worked with clients on both the generally psychiatric and eating disorder inpatient units at Walden Behavioral Care.
 Ms. Brown is passionate about client advocacy and eating disorder prevention.
+She has been with The Renfrew Center since 2016.

 Dr. Erdos provides psychiatric care to The Renfrew Centers of Illinois, Los Angeles, Massachusetts, and Northern New Jersey, and is Medical Director, Telemedicine.
 He received his Bachelor’s degree in Neuroscience from Amherst College, his Doctoral degree from the Boston University School of Medicine, then completed his Psychiatry Residency and Psychosomatic Medicine Fellowship at Boston Medical Center.
 Dr. Erdos specializes in telemedicine, eating disorders, mood and anxiety disorders, trauma related disorders, and medically complicated psychiatric patients.
 Prior to joining Renfrew in 2014, he served as a Clinical Instructor of Psychiatry at Harvard Medical School, Department of Psychiatry – Beth Israel-Deaconess Medical Center and Clinical Assistant Professor of Psychiatry, Boston University School of Medicine – VA Healthcare Boston.
 Dr. Erdos is a member of the American Psychiatric Association.

-Ms. Edwards-Gayfield oversees the clinical and administrative operations of the Atlanta, GA; Los Angeles, CA; Orlando, FL; and West Palm Beach, FL locations.
+Ms. Edwards-Gayfield (she/her/hers), oversees the clinical and administrative operations of the Atlanta, GA; Chicago, IL; Los Angeles, CA; Nashville, TN and West Palm Beach, FL locations.
 Additionally, she also serves as Co-Chair for Renfrew’s Diversity and Inclusion Task Force.
 A Licensed Professional Counselor in Oklahoma and Licensed Clinical Mental Health Counselor Supervisor in North Carolina, she received her Master’s degree in Counseling from UNC at Charlotte.
 Ms. Edwards-Gayfield has extensive experience in the treatment of eating disorders with special interest in women’s issues, relationship concerns, depression and anxiety, self-esteem and body image.
 Ms. Edwards-Gayfield is an advocate for the awareness of eating disorders affecting Black, Indigenous and People of Color.
 Ms. Edwards-Gayfield is a frequent presenter at local and national conferences, primarily discussing eating disorders and diversity.
-Ms. Edwards-Gayfield is a member of several professional organizations, a Certified Eating Disorders Specialist and Approved Supervisor (CEDS-S) of iaedp™ and is the former Co-Chair of the African American Eating Disorder Professionals Committee (AAEDP).
+Ms. Edwards-Gayfield is a member of several professional organizations, a Certified Eating Disorder Specialist & Approved Consultant (CEDS-C) of iaedp™ and is the former Co-Chair of the African American Eating Disorder Professionals Committee (AAEDP).
 She also contributed a chapter in the recently published book, Treating Black Women with Eating Disorders: A Clinician’s Guide.

-Dr. Gelman received her Bachelor’s degree in Psychology from Stony Brook University and her Doctoral degree in Clinical Psychology from Nova Southeastern University.
+Dr. Gelman (she/her), received her Bachelor’s degree in Psychology from Stony Brook University and her Doctoral degree in Clinical Psychology from Nova Southeastern University.
 She specializes in the treatment of eating disorders at all levels of care from inpatient, residential, partial/day, IOP, and outpatient.
-Dr. Gelman first joined The Renfrew Center of Coconut Creek, FL in 2013 and later completed her clinical internship with Renfrew from 2015-2016.
+Dr. Gelman first joined The Renfrew Center of Coconut Creek, FL in 2013 and later completed her clinical internship with Renfrew.
 She then moved to Virginia where she worked at an inpatient eating disorder unit at Dominion Hospital as a Primary Therapist and a Program Manager.
-Since moving back to Florida, Dr. Gelman has returned to her roots with Renfrew.
+In 2019, Dr. Gelman returned to her roots with Renfrew and currently serves as Site Director at The Renfrew Center of West Palm Beach.
 She is a member of the South Florida chapter of iaedp and is a Board Certified Telemental Heath provider.

-Laura McLain, PsyD, BC-TMH, is the Clinical Telehealth Supervisor and Training Specialist for The Renfrew Center.
+Laura McLain (she/her), PsyD, BC-TMH, is the Clinical Telehealth Supervisor and Training Specialist for The Renfrew Center.
 She received her Bachelor’s degree in Psychology from California State University, Northridge and her Doctoral degree in Clinical Psychology from John F. Kennedy University.
 Dr. McLain has worked in a variety of settings and with several different populations including children with autism spectrum disorders and developmental disabilities, emerging adults, depression, anxiety, self-esteem and identity issues, addictions, and relationship issues.
 She has a decade of experience treating eating disorders with special interest in college students, clients in midlife, co-occurring substance use, understanding and applying research to clinical practice, and managing safety concerns.
 In addition to her role at Renfrew, she also works in private practice providing clinical supervision and serving individuals suffering with eating disorders, substance use disorders, and trauma.
-Dr. McLain is an active member of the American Psychological Association (APA), the International Association of Eating Disorders Professionals (iaedp), is a member of the Psychology Interjurisdictional Compact (PSYPACT), and is a Board Certified Telemental Heath Provider.
+Dr. McLain is an active member of the American Psychological Association (APA), the International Association of Eating Disorders Professionals (iaedp), is a member of the Psychology Interjurisdictional Compact (PSYPACT) and is a Board Certified Telemental Heath Provider.
+Dr. McLain has been with The Renfrew Center since 2013.

-Ms. Mehr received her Bachelor’s degree in Dietetics from Lipscomb University and her Master’s degree in Clinical Nutrition from the University of Memphis.
+Ms. Mehr (she/her/hers), received her Bachelor’s degree in Dietetics from Lipscomb University and her Master’s degree in Clinical Nutrition from the University of Memphis.
 Her presentations locally and nationally focus on the topics of exposure therapy, diabetes and eating disorders.
 She is a member of the Academy of Nutrition and Dietetics, the International Association of Eating Disorders Professionals (iaedp) and the Tennessee Academy of Nutrition and Dietetics.
+Ms. Mehr has been with The Renfrew Center since 2009.

 Talk with a Program Information Specialist at the number above to learn more about our